jyrimatti/hseverywhere/README.rst

 - *make Live Reload work in all envs*
 - *write a README*
 - *cleanup and upload to github*
+- *make run in OSX with https://github.com/ptmt/react-native-desktop*
 - try to convert the example todo app from the react-flux project to react-native to see if react-native falls short
 - include some webview-sub-app as part of the native app
 - try to use some native component not yet in react-native
 - make run in actual iPhone and Android phone
 - submit to App Store and Google Play
+- make run in windows with https://github.com/ReactWindows/react-native
 - profit? nah...